parson-AG/tekom2017_markdown_workshop/_doc-stories/liningup.md

 # Waiting in the Queue

 I should have known that there would be a huge crowd at the registration desks.
 So what does a writer do?
-A madangbal type of a writer such as myself whips out a smart phone and starts chattering to people online^^ So the queue decreased quickly in size and I got to my workshop almost in time.
+A madangbal type of a writer such as myself whips out a smart phone and starts chattering to people online^^ Socializing with friends and family, the queue decreased quickly in size and I got to my workshop almost in time.